aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

    * - Keyword
      - Details
    * - ``var_effect_vs_0_se``
-     - Variables of effects of treatment relative to first treatment.
+     - Standard errors of effects relative to treatment zero.
 Dimension is equal to the number of treatments minus 1.
 Default is None.
    * - ``pt_min_leaf_size``
      - Minimum leaf size.
 Leaves that are smaller will not be considered.
 A larger number reduces computation time and avoids some overfitting.
 Only relevant if ``gen_method`` is ``policy tree`` or ``policy tree old``.
 Default is None.
    * - ``other_max_shares``